ilyabo/geohex.js/README.md

 Get the hexagon zone object by it's code:

     var zone = geohex.getZoneByCode('XM428')

+## Zone props and methods

+### zone.code

+The string code of the hexagon.

+### zone.lat, zone.lon

-    // zone.lat and zone.lon will be the coordinates of the center of the hexagon
+The geographic coordinates of the center of the hexagon.

-## Zone methods
+### zone.x, zone.y

+The coordinates of the hexagon in the hexagonal grid.

 ### zone.getHexCoords()

 Returns the coords of the hexagon vertices: